sparks-baird/auto-paper/main/code/mathematica/README.md

 > where $a$, $b$, and $c$ represent apples, bananas, and cantaloupe, respectively.

 ### Intermediate
+If you're new to Mathematica altogether, start with the [Documentation Home](https://reference.wolfram.com/language/) and look at the linked [Working in Notebooks](https://reference.wolfram.com/language/workflowguide/WorkingInNotebooks).
+If you're less familiar with typesetting equations in Mathematica, start by reading this [typesetting guide](http://reference.wolfram.com/language/guide/MathematicalTypesetting.html), then in a Mathematica notebook, go to:
+`Menu Bar --> "Palettes" --> "Basic Math Assistant"`.
+Hover over the various boxes to see the corresponding shortcuts.
+I recommend using the shortcuts for efficiency, but you can also click on the boxes.
+If you're interested in the inner-workings of the code, see also [String Manipulation Guide](https://reference.wolfram.com/language/guide/StringManipulation.html).
+The [Mathematica Stack Exchange](https://mathematica.stackexchange.com) is another great resource, and many Google searches will direct you to there.
 #### Code
 <img src='readme-images/texport-hard.png'>

 #### Output
 ```